Lisa Gerrard: Vocal ability

 Gerrard possesses a contralto voice but can reach upward into the mezzo-soprano range.
 She has a vocal range from A2 to F♯5.
 Her vocal timbre has been described as "rich, deep" which creates a "mournful sound", and her voice is regarded by critics as "simply not of this world".
 More predominantly, Gerrard's vocal range spans from contralto to dramatic contralto, displayed for examples in "Sanvean", "Sacrifice", "Largo", and "Not Yet"; — to the dramatic mezzo-soprano voice in her other songs, such as "The Host of Seraphim", "Elegy", "Space Weaver", and "Come this Way".

 Jon Pareles of The New York Times said that she uses "distinct voices that drew on far-flung traditions: an opalescent tone from Baroque opera, a reedy hint of Celtic folk style, the sharp and quavering approach of Balkan women's music, blue notes bent like Billie Holiday's...".

 Gerrard sings some lyrics in English, but performs many of her songs in a self-created idioglossia, such as "Now We Are Free", "Come Tenderness", "Serenity", "The Valley of the Moon", "Tempest", "Pilgrimage of Lost Children", "Coming Home" and "Sanvean".
 With respect to such work she has said, "I sing in the language of the Heart. [...]
 It's an invented language that I've had for a very long time.
 I believe I started singing in it when I was about 12.
 Roughly that time.
 And I believed that I was speaking to God when I sang in that language."

 Gerrard's early and formative singing experience was influenced by the Bulgarian choir's technique.
 Gerrard's influences on the language she sings since her youth has been exerted mainly by the conversations and the music she heard in the Melbourne area where she had grown up, where a large Greco-Turkish community lived.
 Gerrard's first musical influences came from her father, as she grew up listening to sean-nós songs in an Irish family, and also the "abstract forms" with which Antonin Artaud worked that she heard on radio documentaries.

 Gerrard commented in a 2012 interview:

 I was very young at the time, but it empowered me to know that there was something really worthwhile about what I was doing.
 Because I had an artistic soul, this was not something that I could stop or control.
 You're born with that.
 It's in your blood.
 So these influences are coming to the work.
 It's not traditional Seanos [SIC] singing, but it's my response to the Seanos [SIC] singing in my abstract languages.

+Personal life

+Lisa Gerrard and her former husband, the late Jacek Tuschewski, have two daughters, Lashna Tuschewski and Teresa Tuschewski.
+Jacek Tuschewski was an audio director and sound designer for film and games.
+Gerrard lives in rural Victoria, Australia.
+She has her own studio in which she produces film music working with composer James Orr.